-That these lakes are located so close to the ice-sheet grounding line beneath relatively slowly flowing ice is unexpected, since the ice-sheet bed is predicted to be cold beneath large parts of the Antarctic coastal region (Pattyn, 2010).
+That these lakes are located so close to the ice marginice-sheet grounding line beneath relatively slowly -flowing ice is unexpected, since the ice-sheet bed is predicted to be cold beneath large parts of the Antarctic coastal region (Pattyn, 2010). since thick ice and low surface mass balance at inland regions of Antarctica are typically associated with thawing ice sheet bed where geothermal heat flow and ice flow speeds are low (Pattyn et al., 2016).
 In contrast, thawing ice-sheet bed is typically associated with low geothermal heat flow and ice flow speeds beneath thick ice and low surface mass balance at inland regions of Antarctica (Pattyn, 2010; Pattyn et al., 2016).
-However, the presence of these lakes in coastal DML indicates existence of temperate basal conditions where meltwater is accumulating either in situ or is sourced from pressure changes upstream that trigger drainage further downstream along a channelized subglacial system (Hoffman et al., 2020; Neckel et al., 2021; Dow et al., 2022).
-The ensemble analyses of bed topographies indicate that the detected lakes have large potential upstream catchments, ranging from 0.5 x104 km2 (R1) to 2.3 x104 km2 (V1; Table 1).
+However, the presence of these lakes in coastal DML indicates that there are existence of temperate basal conditions where meltwater is accumulating either in situ or is sourced from pressure changes upstream that trigger drainage further downstream along a channelized subglacial system (Hoffman et al., 2020; Neckel et al., 2021; Dow et al., 2022).
+The ensemble analyses of bed topographies indicate that the detected lakes have large potential upstream catchments, ranging from 0.5 x 104 km2 (R1) to 2.3 x 104 km2 (V1; Table 1).
 For lakes located beneath slow-flowing ice, upstream subglacial meltwater supply is primarily controlled by geothermal heat flow (Malczyk et al., 2020) and model results suggest grounded basal ice across DML is at the pressure melting point (Pattyn, 2010).
 Therefore, lake recharge is likely regulated by geothermal heat flow, not by frictional heat generated by fast-flowing ice streams or outlet glaciers.
-The spatial distribution of our lakes can be used to constrain estimates of geothermal heat flow by calculating the minimum geothermal heat flow needed to keep the ice-sheet base at pressure melting point at the lake locations (Wright and Siegert, 2012).
-Given that our estimated lake recharge rate for Lake R1 is $0.03 \text{ km}^3 \text{ a}^{-1}$ and the subglacial drainage catchment is $0.5 \times 10^4 \text{ km}^2$, the mean basal melt rate required over the catchment to fill Lake R1 can be approximated as $0.03 \text{ km}^3 \text{ a}^{-1} / 0.5 \times 10^4 \text{ km}^2 = 6 \text{ mm a}^{-1}$.
-Similarly, for Lake L1 the required basal melt rate can be approximated as 2.2 mm a^{-1} .
-This is within a reasonable range for coastal DML, where ice sheet model experiments have suggested that the mean basal melt rate can reach up to 10 mm a^{-1} beneath grounded ice (Pattyn, 2010).
+The spatial distribution of our lakes can be used to constrain estimates of geothermal heat flow by calculating the minimum geothermal heat flow needed to keep the ice-sheet base at pressure melting point at the lake locations (Wright et al., and Siegert, 2012).
+Given that our estimated lake recharge rate for Lake R1 is 0.03 km3 a-1 and the subglacial drainage catchment is 0.5 $x10^4$ km2, the mean basal melt rate required over the basin catchment to fill Lake R1 can be approximated as 0.03 km3 a-1 / 0.5 $x10^4$ km2 = 6 mm a-1.
+Similarly, for Lake L1 the required basal melt rate can be approximated as 2.2 mm a-1.
+This is within a reasonable range for coastal DML, where ice sheet model experiments have su-1ggested that the mean basal melt rate can reach up to 10 mm a-1 beneath grounded ice (Pattyn, 2010).